Summer 2017: July 9 – July 22

-The Stokes Forest Music Camp is run through the Preparatory Center for the Arts, a division within the John J. Cali School of Music in the College of the Arts at Montclair State University.
+The Stokes Forest Music Camp is run through the Cali School Extension Division within the John J. Cali School of Music in the College of the Arts at Montclair State University.

 The Stokes Forest Music Camp offers students sessions of intense music making, combined with environmental studies and recreational activities.
 Its mission is to cultivate a sense of individual self-discovery and self-confidence through the rigors and discipline of music study and an appreciation and awareness for the natural environment.

-The Preparatory Center for the Arts, a division within the renowned John J. Cali School of Music at Montclair State University, developed the camp’s curriculum and continues to oversee its musical activities and endeavors.
-The Preparatory Center was established in 1976 to provide musical education and training for all age groups.
-Through the years the Prep Center has served as a supplemental musical enrichment for some and comprehensive musical training ground for others who have gone on to pursue careers in music.
-The Preparatory Center for the Arts and its programs are dedicated to providing students of all ages, backgrounds and levels of ability with the experience of learning music in an encouraging environment intended to enhance creative growth and promote a life-long understanding of and appreciation for the musical arts.
+The Cali School Extention Division, part of the renowned John J. Cali School of Music at Montclair State University, developed the camp’s curriculum and continues to oversee its musical activities and endeavors.
+The Extention Division, formerly known as the Preparatory Center for the Arts, was established in 1976 to provide musical education and training for all age groups.
+Through the years it has served as a supplemental musical enrichment for some and comprehensive musical training ground for others who have gone on to pursue careers in music.
+The Extension Division and its programs are dedicated to providing students of all ages, backgrounds and levels of ability with the experience of learning music in an encouraging environment intended to enhance creative growth and promote a life-long understanding of and appreciation for the musical arts.

 The New Jersey School of Conservation provides the beautiful campus where the Stokes Forest Music Camp is held and the environmental experts who run ecology classes, hikes and activities.
 It is a school within the College of Science and Mathematics at Montclair State University and serves as the Environmental Education Field Campus for the University.
 It also has the distinguished title of the oldest university-operated environmental education center in the nation.
 The School of Conservation is located 57 miles from the Montclair State University campus on a 240-acre tract of land located in Stokes State Forest in Sussex County.
 Over the years, the philosophy and program content at the School have evolved with the development of the environmental education movement in the United States and throughout the world.
 The mission of the School of Conservation is to convey knowledge of how Earth systems operate and how human actions affect these systems.
 It is intended that this knowledge will cultivate the prolonged performance of environmentally responsible behaviors and the development of self-confidence to support the development of attitudes, beliefs, and values that will aid individuals and groups alike in the resolution of current environmental problems, the avoidance of future environmental problems, and the quest for sustainable development.